rackerlabs/support-how-to/content/office-365/assign-global-admin-role-office-365.md

 product_url: office-365
 ---

-This article describes how to assign the Global Administrator role to a user account Office 365.
+This article describes how to assign the Global Administrator role to an Office 365&reg; user account.

 ### Prerequisites